 Stage 3 - Short-listed applicants contacted: All shortlisted applications will be advised via email and/or telephone.
-Each shortlisted applicant will be required to come to Melbourne for group interviews on a specific date.
+Each shortlisted applicant will be required to complete an online test and be prepared to come to Melbourne for group interviews on a specific date.
 The group interview will be a 2-3-hour session comprised of different tasks to assess your ability to critically think, problem solve, work in teams, prioritise information, analyse data and present information.

 Stage 4 - The individual interviews: will be conducted by a panel of 3-4 individuals and will be approximately 50 minutes in duration and may be held online via Zoom.
 Panel members will typically comprise representatives from ACHSM, one a Fellow of the College and representatives from a health service.
+Candidates also have to present a business case to the panel.